QUARTER

 by the wing tips, is around the periphery of the coin.

-This reverse design was taken from the
+This reverse design was

-talon, arrows symbolize aggressive militarism.
-They should
+right talon, arrows symbolize aggressive militarism.
+They

-shows a new, inexperienced country that can’t even
+it shows a new, inexperienced country that can’t even

 get its symbolism correct.
 If this was a deliberate rearrangement,